 With Referral Rock the idea started with a target market of service based small businesses like independent photographers, dentists, massage therapists, event planners, business coaches… This could be refined further by looking at the success of the product across the various businesses, but so far the product is fitting well across various service based small businesses.

-2. Don’t be so close to your own product, to where it clouds your vision
+2. Don’t let being close to your product cloud your vision

 We were proud to “dogfood” our product, but we became too attached to addressing our own personal needs.
 We were in love with our vision of how note-taking should be.
 Yes, that was the primary reason we started UberNote and building a business out of a need you can identify with is a good thing… we just stayed too close to it for too long.